NordicPlayground/ncs-cloud-client-workshop/Readme.md

 In order for the CAF LED module to work the LED pins need to be described in the device tree.
 The Thingy91 board files does not include these definitions, which means they have to be added as a device tree overlay.

 Start by expanding the 'Input files' section in the build overview, and click on the 'No overlay files, Click to create one' button.
-A message box requesting you to run a pristine build will show up, to save some time don't click this yet.
+A message box requesting you to run a pristine build will show up, but in order to save some time don't click this yet.

 <img src="https://github.com/NordicPlayground/ncs-cloud-client-workshop/blob/workshop_with_instructions/pics/s7_add_overlay.JPG" width="200">